chrisvxd/story2sketch/README.md

 npm i story2sketch -g
 ```

+### Storybook 4.0 alpha only

+If you're using the Storybook 4.0 alpha, skip ahead to [Run story2sketch](#run-story2sketch).

+### Storybook 3.x

-Now navigate to your Storybook 3.3.x project.
-You'll want to [take full control of your Storybook webpack.config.js](https://storybook.js.org/configurations/custom-webpack-config/#full-control-mode) if you haven't already done so, adding:
+If you're using Storybook 3.3 or above (but not Storybook 4), you'll want to [take full control of your Storybook webpack.config.js](https://storybook.js.org/configurations/custom-webpack-config/#full-control-mode) if you haven't already done so, adding:

 ```js
 module.exports = (storybookBaseConfig, configType) => {